 Become Skills-Based and Drive Sustainable Business Growth

 The future of work is changing rapidly, with the World Economic Forum estimating we will need to reskill more than one billion people by 2030.
+Additionally, Korn Ferry reports that by 2030, more than 85% of jobs could go unfilled due to skills mismatch, leaving about $8.5 trillion in unrealized revenue for organizations.
 Talent intelligence plays a pivotal role in guiding organizations on their journey to:

 How do you clearly define, assess, and communicate skills throughout your organization?
 You need a dynamic skills taxonomy that is up-to-date, synced with the labor market, and leveraged by every part of the business.
 Solely relying on internal skills data isn’t enough.
 Talent intelligence provides the ability to benchmark internal skills against the broader global labor market for deeper insights and actionable context.

-A common skills language shapes critical aspects of your business, like job architecture and skill profiles, as it empowers you to gain a clearer understanding of your current skill sets.
-Examining your workforce through a skills lens informs learning initiatives for current and future roles, facilitating a more agile and adaptable approach to talent management and development.
+A common skills language shapes critical aspects of your business, like job architecture and skill profiles, as it empowers you to gain a clearer understanding of your workforce's current skill sets.
+Examining job architecture through a skills lens informs learning initiatives for current and future roles, facilitating a more agile and adaptable approach to talent management and development.

-According to a study conducted by Wiley, 69% percent of human resource professionals say their organization has a skills gap.
+Seventy-two percent of CEOs surveyed by BCG say that talent gaps and shortages present their top business challenge.
 So, how can talent management teams ensure their workforces are equipped to thrive in an evolving labor market?
 As skills change and markets shift, your strategy needs to follow suit.
 Using talent intelligence to regularly evaluate employees’ skills against industry demand allows organizations to identify skills gaps and emerging skill needs.
 A skills-based approach to talent management leads to improved performance, talent retention, and more diverse skill sets, laying the foundation for a future-ready workforce.

 Talent intelligence isn’t just about collecting data; it's about harnessing the power of data to drive strategic workforce decisions.
 By merging internal and external data sources, organizations can navigate the complexities of the labor market with confidence.